RoboTron-Drive: All-in-One Large Multimodal Model for Autonomous Driving: Experiment

+\paragraph{Dataset and Evaluation Metrics.} We utilize six open-source autonomous driving datasets: CODA-LM~\cite{li2024automated}, MAPLM~\cite{cao2024maplm}, DriveLM~\cite{sima2024drivelm}, LingoQA~\cite{marcu2024lingoqa}, OmniDrive~\cite{wang2024omnidrive} and NuInstruct~\cite{ding2024holistic}.
+DriveLM, OmniDrive and Nuinstruct are annotated based on the nuScenes\cite{caesar2020nuscenes} dataset, suitable for multi-view images or videos input.
+The CODA-LM dataset, designed for corner case question-answer pairs, serves as a single-view dataset.
+MAPLM is a multi-view image dataset and LingoQA is a a single-view video dataset.
 We follow the common practice metrics in each work for fair comparison: (1) CODA-LM uses text-only LLMs, \eg~GPT-4, as evaluators to score model responses by few-shot learning.
 (2) MAPLM evaluates fine-grained QAs with multi-class classification correct ratio as the accuracy metric, while open QAs are assessed with a rule-based BLEU metric.
 (3) DriveLM implements four evaluation methods: accuracy, LLM score, language rule-based evaluation, and match score.
 (4) LingoQA uses a learned text classifier Lingo-Judge to estimate the score of model answers.
 (5) OmniDrive employs rule-based language metrics to evaluate sentence similarity at the word level.
 (6) NuInstruct uses a variety of metrics to evaluate different tasks: Mean Absolute Error (MAE) for regression tasks, accuracy for classification tasks, Mean Average Precision (MAP) for detection tasks, and a rule-based BLEU metric for captioning tasks.

+\paragraph{Training configurations.} We adapt SigLIP~\cite{zhai2023sigmoid} as the vision encoder with a resolution of 384$\times$384 and a 2-layer MLP~\cite{liu2024improved} as the projector to project the image features into the word embedding space.
+For the language model, we choose Llama-3.1 8B~\cite{meta2024introducing}, which uses a tokenizer with a vocabulary of 128K tokens.
+Our model is trained on sequences of 8,192 tokens.
+We conduct our experiments using 32 A100 GPUs.
+The four stages require 1h, 26h, 90h, and 60h, respectively.
+More details regarding experimental setup can be found in supplementary materials.